Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 ### Customer objections

-1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over
+1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over.

-2. They have many systems that need to be accounted for and they aren't sure if the tools really exist to give them the business continuity they desire
+2. They have many systems that need to be accounted for and they aren't sure if the tools really exist to give them the business continuity they desire.

-3. They want to know their BCDR solution is secure
+3. They want to know their BCDR solution is secure.

 4. CI has heavily invested in a third-party backup solution but want to use Azure as their archive.
 Does Azure support this?